Now Available: Application for 4th Quarter 2019 Affordable Housing Funding

 Funding SourcesThe Division has three main sources of funding to support the goals and objectives stated in its Consolidated Plan to foster the housing choice and affordability for lower-income residents, neighborhood revitalization, and community development.

-- New Construction of affordable rental and/or for sale housing which can include related infrastructure, and soft costs
+- New Construction of affordable rental and/or for sale housing, which can include related infrastructure and soft costs

 - Rehabilitation of rental housing and/or for-sale housing that already is or will become affordable

 - Acquisition of land